 According to the information that we have, no study was conducted using the Multiple Indicator Cluster Survey (MICS) data of Bangladesh to portray the changes of factors influencing diarrhea over time.
 We intended to explore the relationship between diarrhea and some important features e.g., drinking water source, health of children, economic status of household, environment of household etc. we also aimed to examine the change in the status of diarrhea and the contributory factors causing diarrheal disease among the children aged 0-5 years in Bangladesh from 2006 to 2019.
-Hopefully, this study will help policy makers to focus on interventions that are feasible and can be implemented to reduce the risk.

 Methods

+We followed the STROBE guideline for better observational cross-sectional study reporting in epidemiology.

 Data